 This post may contain affiliate links.
 Read my Disclosure page.

-This recipe has multiple stages so you’ll want to plan ahead.
-But it’s so good, you won’t regret the time spent on it.
-I PROMISE.
+This recipe has multiple stages, so you’ll want to plan ahead.
+But it’s SO good, you won’t regret the time spent on it.
+I took my creamy stovetop mac and cheese and upgraded it by adding bacon… that’s right, two kinds of cheese and glorious, crispy bacon!
+Then, I coated them in panko breadcrumbs and deep-fried them to extra-crispy perfection!

 Ingredients